GitLeeRepo/HerculesMvsTk4Notes/RfeNotes.md

 Using **3 Utilities** / **2 DATASET**

-Note if you want to base your data set on an exiting one, then before allocating a data set with the **A** command, you can model your data set on an exiting data set by entering the existing name on the **DATA SET NAME** line, pressing **Enter**, which will display its definition screen, press **Enter** again to return to the Dataset Utility screen.
-Now when you type **A** on the **COMMAND** line and enter the dataset name (make sure to replace the exiting one you just used) the new one will use all the parameters (Record size, block size, etc) of the prior one.
+Note if you want to base your data set on an exiting one, then before allocating a data set with the **A** command, you can model your data set on an exiting data set by entering the existing name on the **DATA SET NAME** line, pressing **Enter**, which will display its definition screen, press **Enter** again to return to the Data set Utility screen.
+Now when you type **A** on the **COMMAND** line and enter the data set name (make sure to replace the exiting one you just used) the new one will use all the parameters (Record size, block size, etc) of the prior one.
 You can still make changes to it if you want some variations.

 # Editing Data Set